rikkiimare/pdsnd_github/README.md

 Bikeshare project

 ### Description
-Describe what your project is about and what it does
+This project is all about bikes and sharing

 ### Files used
 bikeshare.py